Table of Contents

 Research Rabbit

 A discovery tool that creates visual graphs of academic papers and authors.
 It helps identify trends, influential researchers, and unexplored connections in a field.
+As of 2025 it is a Litmaps company and has moved to a freemium model, so some features that were once free now sit behind a paid tier.

 Features: